Sid-149/Codes-in-Python/README.md

-# Python_Practice
+# Codes in Python
-This repository contains the codes to my Python Practice.
+This repository contains some basic codes in Python.